Twisted Circle Compactifications of 6d SCFTs: A concrete non-trivial check of our proposal

 \section{A concrete non-trivial check of our proposal}

 We devote this section to a concrete and non-trivial check of our proposal.
-It is known that \cite{Hayashi:2015vhy} the KK theory \be \ee is equivalent to the $5d$ gauge theory with gauge algebra $\su(2)\oplus\su(4)$ with a hyper transforming in $\F\otimes\Asym$.
-More precisely, the gauge-theoretic phase diagram for the $\su(2)\oplus\su(4)$ embeds into the phase diagram for the KK theory (\ref{su2B}).
-In this section we will show this explicitly.
+It is known that \cite{Hayashi:2015vhy} the KK theory \be \ee This is the final form of the geometry that we wanted to obtain.

-Let us start with the geometry assigned to (\ref{su2B}) in the draft with $\nu$ chosen to be zero for both $\su(2)^{(1)}$: \be

-\ee where the surfaces $S_0$ and $S_1$ correspond to the left $\su(2)^{(1)}$ in (\ref{su2B}), and the surfaces $S'_0$ and $S'_1$ correspond to the right $\su(2)^{(1)}$ in (\ref{su2B}).
-As visible in the above diagram, $x_4$ in $S_0$ is glued to $x_2$ in $S'_0$.
-Flopping this curve, we obtain \be